Frequently Asked Questions

 How many hours do work-study students work a week?

 On average students work 8 -10 hours a week.

 Students are only allowed to work a maximum of 20 hours per week or 40 hours every two weeks while school is in session.

 Students are paid at least minimum wage and may work a maximum of 8 hours per day, and 20 hours per week when school is in session.
 Most students work an average of 8-12 hours per week.

 The starting hourly wage is $9.00 and is assigned at the discretion of the supervisor, based on the position and skill set involved.
 All positions have a possibility of wage increases, depending on the student’s performance, and supervisor discretion.

 Students are paid for the number of hours they work during every two week pay period, upon completion and timely submission of their timesheet.*

-For specific pay periods and pay dates please refer to the 2011-2012 SAP and CWS Schedule.
+For specific pay periods and pay dates please refer to the 2015-2016 Work-Study Schedule.

 * Students are required to complete and submit a timesheet to their supervisor upon the completion of each pay period.
-In turn, the Supervisor must submit completed timesheets to the Student Financial Services Office based on the dates found in the 2011-2012 SAP and CWS Schedule.
+In turn, the Supervisor must submit completed timesheets to the Student Financial Services Office based on the dates found in the 2015-2016 Work-Study Schedule.
 Any late timesheets will be paid under the following pay period.

 Break Rest and Meal Periods: